damiso15/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * 3-print_alphabets.c - Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
 * 4-print_alphabt.c - Write a program that prints the alphabet in lowercase, followed by a new line.
 * 5-print_numbers.c - Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+* 6-print_numberz.c - Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.